Saying No to Evictions and Repossessions

 If you’re eligible, CONTACT US.
 We’ll refer you to lawyers who are available to provide legal aid and specialize in tenant rights.
 If you’re unable to get help from a lawyer, know that we can meet with you to help you represent yourself.
 Before the meeting, you can also read the “Guide pour réussir son audience à la Régie du logement” (How to Have a Successful Hearing at the TAL) by the RCLALQ (available in French): https://rclalq.qc.ca/wp-content/uploads/2019/07/guide_reussir-son-audience-rdl.pdf

-BASIC INFORMATION ABOUT REPOSSESSION
+BASIC INFORMATION ABOUT REPOSSESSIONS

-- The TAL also offers a guide about Repossession : https://www.tal.gouv.qc.ca/en/lessor-s-right-to-terminate-a-lease/repossessing-a-dwelling
+The TAL also offers a guide about Repossession : https://www.tal.gouv.qc.ca/en/lessor-s-right-to-terminate-a-lease/repossessing-a-dwelling

-- As well as a template for responding to a repossession notice : https://www.tal.gouv.qc.ca/sites/default/files/notices/TAL_811A_E.pdf
+As well as a template for responding to a repossession notice : https://www.tal.gouv.qc.ca/sites/default/files/notices/TAL_811A_E.pdf

 BASIC INFORMATION ABOUT EVICTIONS TO ENLARGE A DWELLING, DIVIDE IT OR CHANGE ITS DESTINATION